agoda-com/standards-c-sharp/docs/exceptions/global-exception-handler.md

-## There should always be a global exception handler
+## Make use of the global exception handler

 - This exception handler wraps your entire application and catches any unhandled exceptions.
 - At a minimum it should probably: